-Bill Dell’Isola is currently the Conservation Analyst for the Vermont Housing and Conservation Board.
-Recently he was the Conservation Biologist for the Teton Regional Land Trust in Driggs, Idaho, where he engaged in conservation planning, conservation easement stewardship, grant writing, and Sandhill Crane and Trumpeter Swan restoration projects.
+Bill Dell’Isola (he/him), Chair, is currently the Conservation Analyst for the Vermont Housing and Conservation Board.
+Recently, he was the Conservation Biologist for the Teton Regional Land Trust in Driggs, Idaho, where he engaged in conservation planning, conservation easement stewardship, grant writing, and Sandhill Crane and Trumpeter Swan restoration projects.
 Before TRLT, he worked for the Idaho Department of Fish and Game, Trumpeter Swan Society, and Brookhaven National Laboratory.
-Bill has a degree in Wildlife Science from SUNY-ESF and lives in Montpelier with his wife, Annie.
+Bill has a degree in Wildlife Science from SUNY-ESF and lives in Northfield with his wife, Annie.

 Mead Binhammer (he/him) serves as a Project Director for the Vermont Land Trust, where he works to steward and conserve important landscapes in the central part of the state.
 Before returning to his home state of Vermont, Mead worked in wildlife biology and land conservation, most recently leading a region-wide stewardship team for the Trustees of Reservations in Massachusetts, where he also served as a volunteer board member for his local land trust in Attleboro.
 Mead has a B.S. in environmental science from Union College and lives in Brookfield.